-When you're working hard towards fitness and weight loss goals, it's all about tough workouts and cutting out unhealthy foods.
+When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out unhealthy foods.

 Unfortunately, through my years of experience as a fitness coach, I have to say that so many chocolate protein powders are utterly terrible.
-Some taste great but are full of sugar and empty calories.
+Some taste great but are full of sugars and empty calories.

-1. Transparent Labs (Editor's Choice)
+1 - Transparent Labs Whey Protein Isolate (Editor's Choice)

-3. PaleoPro Protein Powder (Ancient Cacao Flavor)
+2 - PaleoPro Protein Powder (Ancient Cacao)

 I wasn't a big fan of the texture straight from the shaker, but the powder works well in a blender.